ubco-db/EmbedDB/docs/distribution.md

 To run the distribution code, make sure that PlatformIO is installed (see [setup](setup.md)).
 Then, select the PlatformIO extension on the sidebar.
 Under the *Project Tasks* choose *due-dist > General > Upload and Monitor* to compile, upload, and monitor the EmbedDB example using the distribution version of EmbedDB.

-Alternatively, useing the PlatformIO command line interface, run the following command from the root of the project:
+Alternatively, using the PlatformIO command line interface, run the following command from the root of the project:

 ```cmd
 pio run -e due-dist -t upload -t monitor